quintinappi/nutprom-loc8/README.md

 ## Time Tracking System

+# NutPro Time Tracking System

+> **Important**: The main application is currently maintained on the `3rd` branch.
+Please make sure to use this branch for the latest version of the application.

 The NutPro time tracking system provides comprehensive clock-in/out functionality with the following features:

 ### Shift Processing & Display